shipperhq/shipperhq.github.io/dev-shipperhq/docs/labels/quickstart.md

 :::danger Important

-The use of labels generated via ShipperHQ is goverened by any agreements and/or contracts in place between the shipper and the carrier.
+The use of labels generated via ShipperHQ is governed by any agreements and/or contracts in place between the shipper and the carrier.
 A person requesting a label to be generated via ShipperHQ accepts responsibility for ensuring that any labels produced are used in accordance with applicable agreements.

 :::